 When facing problem employees, take time to consider if your company is truly providing what employees need to thrive.

-Ensure the success of your business by helping your people to be successful.
+Ensure the success of your business by helping your problem employees to be successful.
 Understanding that behavioral problems will occur, listening to the problem employee’s story, and having an approach to overcoming these problem types will help you maintain balance, stability, and productivity.